-Jacqueline Muna Musiitwa, Esq. is a fellow in New America's Cybersecurity Initiative.
+Jacqueline Muna Musiitwa, Esq. was a fellow in New America's Cybersecurity Initiative.
 She is the executive director of Financial Sector Deepening Uganda.
 She is the founder and managing partner of Hoja Law Group, a boutique legal consultancy that represents clients in matters including technology and intellectual property.
 She was also an advisor to the director general of the World Trade Organization on matters of trade and global governance, has served as legal counsel to several financial institutions, and has been an advisor to several African governments on matters such as foreign direct investment, competition law, and rule of law.

 She has served on the board of Bank of Zambia, Microcred Zimbabwe Finance Limited, and Prime Insurance in Rwanda.
 She is on the boards of Crisis Action and the International Center for Trade and Sustainable Development.